 Cyclists can also find their FTP through internal testing and training because they can learn how to pace themselves among other cyclists and steadily increase their power levels.

 Climbing hills outside or pedaling to exhaustion on a stationary bike provides good indications of a cyclist’s FTP.

 Road cyclists should begin by pacing themselves with riders who are of similar ability in competition.

-A power meter combined with a smart training plan can help you achieve so much as a cyclist.
-The problem is that while a power meter tells you how hard you are working, the training plan tells you what you should be doing hard.
+A power meter combined with a smart training plan can help you achieve so much as a cyclist- keep in mind that a power meter tells you how hard you are working and the training plan tells you what you should be doing hard.

 By ignoring the power meter, you miss out on the insights, and the plan can’t help you.

 You’re More Likely to Leave Your Power Meter at Home than Extra Clothes